hansliss/regofetcher/README.md

 base for playing around and building your own monitoring tools.

 ## Setting up
+This uses Quik for templating, for the notification system: https://github.com/avelino/quik

 Copy **config.ini.template** to **config.ini** and edit it, adding the information for your particular gateway module.
 Depending on the vendor, you may have to find the correct vendor key, which is commonly called a "salt", even thought it isn't a salt.
 Encode the vendor key with Base64.